Simplify Your GST Compliance with Expert Guidance!

 Assessment of non-filers of returns

-Under section 62, in case if a taxpayer fails to furnish the returns even after the notice under section 46, a GST officer is required to conduct an assessment.
-The GST officer in this case access the tax liability of the taxpayer to the best of his judgement taking into consideration all the relevant materials that are available.
+Under section 62, in case a taxpayer fails to furnish the returns even after the notice under section 46, a GST officer is required to conduct an assessment.
+The GST officer in this case assesses the tax liability of the taxpayer to the best of his judgement, taking into consideration all the relevant materials that are available.

-The officer can issue an assessment order within a period of five years from the date of furnishing of annual return for the financial year for which the tax has not been paid.
-After receiving this order , if the concerned taxpayer furnished a valid return within 30 days from the issue of assessment order, the order can be withdrawn.
+The officer can issue an assessment order within a period of five years from the date of furnishing of the annual return for the financial year for which the tax has not been paid.
+After receiving this order, if the concerned taxpayer furnishes a valid return within 30 days from the issue of the assessment order, the order can be withdrawn.

-In this case the taxpayer will be liable to pay late fee under section 47 and/or interest under section 50(1)
+In this case, the taxpayer will be liable to pay a late fee under section 47 and/or interest under section 50(1).

 Assessment of Unregistered Person

-Under section 63, if in case any taxpayer fails to obtain a GST registration or whose registration has been cancelled under section 29(2) even if he is liable to be registered and pay tax, the GST officer can process his or her tax liability to the best of his judgement.
+Under section 63, if any taxpayer fails to obtain a GST registration or whose registration has been canceled under section 29(2), even if he is liable to be registered and pay tax, the GST officer can process his or her tax liability to the best of his judgment.
 This has to be done for the relevant period for which the tax is unpaid.
-The officer can issue an assessment order within five years from the date specified under section 44 for furnishing annual return for the financial year for which taxes are unpaid.
+The officer can issue an assessment order within five years from the date specified under section 44 for furnishing annual returns for the financial year for which taxes are unpaid.

 Summary Assessment

 This type of assessment is stated under Section 64.
-The authorized office is required to obtain prior permission of additional commissioner or joint commissioner to take this assessment.
-To protect the interest of revenue, a GST officer can proceed to assess the tax liability of a person showing a tax liability with any evidence .
-The officer can also issue an assessment order id he has proof that the delay in assessment can adversely affect the interest of revenue.
+The authorized office is required to obtain prior permission from additional commissioner or joint commissioner to take this assessment.
+To protect the interest of revenue, a GST officer can proceed to assess the tax liability of a person showing a tax liability with any evidence.
+The officer can also issue an assessment order if he has proof that the delay in assessment can adversely affect the interest of revenue.

 Consequences and penalties of non compliance under GST